Andre Ethier: 2015

-2016 season
+2016

 During spring training, Ethier suffered a fractured right tibia after fouling a ball off his shin in a game.
 The injury did not require surgery but he was expected to be out for 10–14 weeks.
 The injury was more severe than expected and Ethier did not rejoin the Dodgers' roster until September 10.
 He only appeared in 16 games, primarily as a pinch hitter, down the stretch, with five hits in 24 at-bats including one home run, batting .208/.269/.375.
 Ethier had six at-bats as a pinch hitter for the Dodgers in the playoffs with two hits, one of which was a home run.

-2017 season
+2017

 For the second straight year, Ethier was injured during spring training.
 This time, he came down with a herniated disc in his back and again began the season on the disabled list.
 Ethier did not rejoin the Dodgers' active roster until September 1.
 In 34 at bats, he batted .235/.316/.441.
 Ethier was used as a pinch hitter primarily in the playoffs.
 In Game 6 of the 2017 World Series, he appeared in his 50th career post-season game, a new Dodgers franchise record.
 After the season, the Dodgers declined their 2018 option on Ethier, making him a free agent for the first time in his career.

 On November 26, 2017, Ethier announced he would retire.
 Hours later, he reversed the original announcement, and remained unsigned.
 On July 25, 2018, Ethier officially announced his retirement and the Dodgers announced that he would have a retirement ceremony on August 3 prior to the game against the Houston Astros.